iot2tangle/streams-gateway-core/README.md

 ## Introdution
 This is the Core Repository for the iot2tangle Gateways.
 It provides the base API to open Channels and publish signed data to the Tangle.

-To learn more about IOTA-Streams clicke [here]("https://docs.iota.org/docs/iota-streams/1.1/overview")
+To learn more about IOTA-Streams clicke [here](https://docs.iota.org/docs/iota-streams/1.1/overview)

-To look at example implementations we have two Gateways, for HTTP and MQTT, already deployed with the Streams-Gateway-Core.
+To look at example implementations we have two Gateways, for [HTTP](https://github.com/iot2tangle/Streams-wifi-gateway) and [MQTT](https://github.com/iot2tangle/streams-mqtt-gateway), already deployed with the Streams-Gateway-Core.

 ## Usage
 To interact with Library import it as a dependency by adding it to the `Cargo.toml` file:
-`gateway_core = { git = "https://github.com/iot2tangle/streams-gateway-core", branch="main"}`
+`gateway_core = { git = "https://github.com/iot2tangle/streams-gateway-core", branch="master"}`

 You can then import the library into your project with:
 `extern crate gateway_core;`